ansible/ansible-documentation/docs/docsite/rst/reference_appendices/logging.rst

 Logging Ansible output
 **********************

-By default Ansible sends output about plays, tasks, and module arguments to your screen (STDOUT) on the control node.
+By default, Ansible sends output about plays, tasks, and module arguments to your screen (STDOUT) on the control node.
 If you want to capture Ansible output in a log, you have three options:

 * To save Ansible output in a single log on the control node, set the ``log_path`` :ref:`configuration file setting <intro_configuration>`.
 You may also want to set ``display_args_to_stdout``, which helps to differentiate similar tasks by including variable values in the Ansible output.
 * To save Ansible output in separate logs, one on each managed node, set the ``no_target_syslog`` and ``syslog_facility`` :ref:`configuration file settings <intro_configuration>`.